fusionstrings/project-fusion/readme.md

  * A module shall be self sufficient and should not directly depend on other packages.
 It should be treated as separate repository even if it's part of main code base.
  * All releated assets e.g. CSS, tests, JS etc should go in module folder or `styles`, `scripts`, `images`, `tests`, `fonts` subfolders.
  * Test files should suffix `.spec`.

-### It provides following features —

-*   JSPM package manager
-*   Support to ES6/Ecmascript 2015, AMD or common JS using System JS
-*   Automatic semver bump based GIT commit message
-*   Automatic release notes from GIT commit message
-*   TDD / BDD using Karma, Mocha and Chai
-*   Automatic styleguide generation
-*   Styleguide variables can be changed from dashboard
-*   External and internal dependency management from NPM, Bower, Github, Bitbucket, Stash or any custom private/public endpoint.
-*   CSS as module dependency
-*   Linting
-*   Code coverage
-*   CSS regression testing
-*   Optimize HTML and CSS using CSS nano and HTML inspector

 ### Future roadmap (Work in progress)